 The user interface evolved to look like this;

 After that, it was a whirlwind of big releases, from new UIs, autosave, spellcheck, widgets, speed optimisation, tagging, update notifications, post revisions, automatic updating, sticky posts, comments, bulk management, image editing, and a trash/undo feature.

 In 2006, Automattic filed trademark registration for WordPress and the logo.
 Then in 2010, Automattic transferred ownership to the Foundation, ensuring it isn’t dependent on a single company or group of developers to continue growing.

 This was also the year the first WordCamp was held, to discuss all things WordPress.
 In 2018, there have been more than 850 WordCamps across 70 cities.

-Also in 2010, WordPress version 3.0 (Thelonious) was released.
+Also in 2010, version 3.0 (Thelonious) was released.
 This included custom post types, menu management, and was the first to introduce a new default theme (called “Twenty Ten”).
 WordPress releases subsequent would have their own default themes, named “Twenty Eleven,” “Twenty Twelve,” and so on.

 In 2012, WordPress made it easier for users to work with images and designs, thanks to the theme customizer, theme previews, and new media manager.

 By 2013, WordPress became the most popular CMS in the world.
 It had a responsive interface designed to provide a better UX on any device, and introduced automatic updates for maintenance and security, a strong password meter, and improved search results.